 Creating personalized content is very important to make an immediate connection with the reader, and hopefully increase your success rates with email marketing.

-If you use Dreamweaver to create email newsletter templates, you can now go a step further and add personalized content (such as the reader's name, or a personalized call to action) using data from Adobe Campaign.
+If you use Dreamweaver to create email campaigns, you can now go a step further and add personalized content (such as the reader's name, or a personalized call to action) using data from Adobe Campaign.

 To get started, download the Campaign extension by clicking Window > Extensions > Browse Extensions, create a new email newsletter, or edit an existing one.
 After you finish designing, personalize content using Campaign's personalization fields and content blocks, and you are ready to go.